blaix/yaml/README.md

-# YAML in Elm
+# YAML in Gren

-This package helps you convert between Elm values and YAML values.
+This package helps you convert between Gren values and YAML values.

 ## Example